lucanepote00/POLITO-projects-communication-systems/assignment_1/README.md

-This assignment consisted in 3 exercises, respectively:
+This assignment consisted of 3 exercises, respectively:

 1) Error Detection
 2) Generator Polynomial and Code Properties